-Interested in learning how to row and joining our club?
-Rowing is extremely good for your physical and mental health and it can be great fun too - on and off the water!
+Our Learn to Row Sessions: Rowing is extremely good for your physical and mental health and it can be great fun too - on and off the water!
 Our six week "learn to row" courses and taster sessions will get you started and then you will progress to the "Improvers" section.
 You'll soon be able to confidentally book yourself onto a row, via our online booking system and enjoy the benefits of rowing.
 And if you take to it like a duck to water and have a competitive streak, then you can work your way up to be be considered for squad (competitive rowing).
 We've got a dedicated team of members who look after new rowers from Day 1 and with crews of 6 rowers per boat, you'll be in a small friendly group right from the start.
 LEARN TO ROW SESSIONS WILL BE AVAILABLE AGAIN IN SPRING 2023

 Have you rowed with another club and are keen to row for Weymouth ?

 Make sure that you let us know if you have any previous rowing experience.
 If you wish to join the competitive squads, we'll be able to to put you in touch with one of our squad captains who can assess whether you are ready to join them or the intermediate section.
 You will need to be able to train on and off the water, at least 3 times a week from late March until October and just a little less during the winter months.